Jacoboon/GameWatcher/GameWatcher-Platform/docs/user/USER_GUIDE.md

-# GameWatcher Studio User Guide
+# GameWatcher Studio User Guide (Player)

-Welcome to **GameWatcher Studio** - the universal GUI for the GameWatcher V2 Platform!
-This guide will help you get started with managing game packs, monitoring performance, and configuring your voiceover experience.
+Welcome to **GameWatcher Studio** — the player app for the GameWatcher V2 Platform.
+This guide helps you manage packs, monitor activity, and configure playback.

+If you want to create voice packs, see the **Author Studio Guide**: `AUTHOR_STUDIO_USER_GUIDE.md`.

 ## 🚀 Getting Started